-In an effort to prevent community spread of COVID-19 and keep our farmers, vendors, partners, guests and the community safe, the decision has been made to postpone the 2020 California Nut Festival to happen later this fall -- on Saturday, September 26.
-All event tickets already purchased will be honored at the festival happening later this year.
-We hope everyone stays safe, healthy and we look forward to welcoming the community back to our amazing festival once this period of uncertainty is behind us.
+In light of increasing numbers of cases of COVID-19 and in an effort to keep our farmers, vendors, partners, guests and the community safe, the decision has been made to cancel the 2020 California Nut Festival.
+The event normally takes place in April and was previously rescheduled for this fall; however, the next California Nut Festival will now take place on Saturday, April 17, 2021.
+All event tickets already purchased will be honored at the festival in 2021.
+We hope everyone stays safe, healthy and we look forward to welcoming the community back to our amazing festival once this challenging period of uncertainty is behind us.
 If you have further questions, please call 530-892-1525.

 Get ready to celebrate the return of the California Nut Festival, an agriculture-focused culinary event not to be missed.
 Guests will spend the day sampling and savoring nut-inspired dishes by local restaurants, caterers and chefs and sipping local wine, beers, coffees and juices, while listening to local musicians on two stages and enjoying art and special activities.
 Event attendees will enjoy strolling through the historic Patrick Ranch Museum grounds, chatting with local farmers, shopping for local products, and learning about the equipment farmers use in nut farming and the important role agriculture plays in the North State.
 Everyone is also encouraged to tour the Glenwood Farmhouse and walk through the Master Gardener Demonstration Gardens to salute our local agriculture, history and the food we are proud to harvest.